mennatallahmohamed15-hash/Nile-Compass/README.md

 This repository is primarily for documentation and design assets.

-Future contributions may include frontend, backend, and AR/VR development once technical collaborators are onboarded.
+Future contributions may include frontend, backend, and VR development once technical collaborators are onboarded.

 Developers interested in contributing can open Issues or Discussions to align on the roadmap.